thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-reference.md

 ---
-title: [Connectors reference]
+title: [Snowflake connection reference]
 summary: Learn about the external database connectors necessary for ThoughtSpot Embrace.
-last_updated: 11/11/2019
+last_updated: 01/24/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-Here is a list of all of the external database connectors, and their connection credentials, that you must save in ThoughtSpot Embrace.
-As you create a new external connection, you need specific connection information to establish seamless and secure connection with that database.
+Here is a list of the fields of a Snowflake connection in ThoughtSpot Embrace.
+You need specific information to establish a seamless and secure connection.

-## Snowflake
  - **Connection name**: Mandatory.
 Enter a new Snowflake connection name.
  - **Description**: Optional.
 Provide a short description about the connection.
  - **Account Name**: Mandatory.
 Enter the account name associated with the Snowflake connection.